 Each “build” follows the same well planned course and is why our cars are as revered as they are.
 Yes, they photograph well, but the lasting value is in the quality of work and components used to build an Emory Outlaw.

 Every car we build is a customer car.
 Our process begins when you decide that you must have an Emory Outlaw in your stable.
 The initial consultation will help you determine what body style of car (open or coupe), what model year and what level of Outlaw you desire (Outlaw, Special or RS).
 Then, we’ll cover the topics of exterior trim, wheels, colors & finishes; interior features, seating style, colors & materials.
 We will prepare some visuals to help you understand what the finished car might look like.

 Upon agreement of the build spec, your deposit will set the process in motion.
 We will source the donor car, disassemble and strip it to bare metal and properly store the vehicle in our shop until your build slot opens.

-Depending on the level of Outlaw you have selected, the build timeline typically takes 12-18 months from the time we begin the metalwork.
+Depending on the designation (Outlaw/Special/RS) you have selected, the build timeline typically takes 12-18 months from the time we begin the metalwork.
 Project funding is divided into monthly payments during the build and the final payment is due upon delivery of the car.
 We will send regular project updates to help you understand where your car is in the process.